The Glennie School, Toowoomba

 MRS JESSICA JONES – MEMBER

 Jessica joined The Glennie School Council in 2022 and is a proud Glennie old girl and Glennie mum.
-After her time at Glennie, Mrs Jones undertook study at Bond University, where she completed a double degree, namely, a Bachelor of Laws (Honours) and a Bachelor of International
+After her time at Glennie, Mrs Jones undertook study at Bond University, where she completed a double degree, namely, a Bachelor of Laws (Honours) and a Bachelor of International Relations (Business).

 With experience in the Office of the Director of Public Prosecutions (ODPP), Mrs Jones was first